benhenshaw/mixer_tutorial/README.md

 - Sound is represented in a computer as a series of samples (just numbers).
 - The value of this sample is the amplitude of the sound.
 - To mix two sounds together, you only need to add their samples together.
-- The resulting samples will appear to our ears to have both sounds playing in it, but somewhat louder than either on their own.
+- The resulting samples will appear to our ears to have both sounds playing in it.

 I hope you find this useful.
 Feedback is very welcome!